 The position of Faculty Senate Fellow offers a professional development opportunity for faculty members by providing shared governance and leadership experience at Texas State.
 Working on a special project with the Faculty Senate and attending meetings with the President and others, the Faculty Senate Fellow will become familiar with the routine and special concerns of the Senate and gain insight into the shared governance process at Texas State University.

 For the 2021-22 academic year, the Fellow's research project should support the Faculty Senate’s commitment to advocating for justice and transformation.The Senate is interested in ways to include more voices in the formulation of policies, hiring and in the governing of the institution.
 A call for applications will be issued early in the spring semester.

 Position – One-year term appointment with possible 3 workload credits in a long semester

 Eligible Candidates – Full-time faculty with at least three years’ experience at Texas State

 Responsibilities – Complete a proposed research project and attend Faculty Senate, University Leadership Assembly and other designated governance meetings

 The following documents will be required:

 - Statement of interest: 50 to 100 words describing your interest in the position

-- Proposed research project narrative addressing the theme determined annually by the senators (250 to 500 words).
+- Proposed research project narrative addressing ways to promote sustainable practices and awareness of environmental issues, through policies and curriculum (250 to 500 words).
 Consultation with a Faculty Senator is recommended.

 - A signed memo from the department chair/school director confirming willingness to assign a replacement instructor for one of your classes (not funded by the department/school) if you are selected as the Faculty Senate Fellow.